 Language Bonus for SOF Soldiers

-Your assigned language will usually determine the group you go to.
-All language training is about 6 months.
+Your assigned language will determine the group you go to.
+This will also determine the COCOM in which you operate.
+All language training is 6 months.

 You can see information about FLPB (Foreign Language Proficiency Bonus) here

 4.ARSOF Soldiers in CMFs 18, 37 and 38(SF,PSYOPS,CA) and those Soldiers assigned to a Special Mission Unit may qualify for FLPB based upon their test scores to include scores below the 2/2 proficiency level.
 Soldiers may qualify for FLPB below the 2/2 proficiency level for a maximum of three languages: the Soldier’s CLANG, one operational deployment language and one language supporting a Geographic COCOM.
 Soldiers may receive a maximum of $300 per month for languages below the 2/2 proficiency.
 This supersedes AR 11-6 paragraph 5-5 £